-Mayor Gregg Weiss, a retired business executive from California, was elected to the District 2 seat of the Palm Beach County Board of County Commissioners in November 2018.
-Weiss was reelected in 2022 and tapped as mayor by his fellow commissioners.
+Commissioner Gregg Weiss, a retired business executive from California, was elected to the District 2 seat of the Palm Beach County Board of County Commissioners in November 2018 and reelected in 2022.

-He serves on the Governing Board of the Palm Beach County Solid Waste Authority.
-Mayor Weiss is active in the National Association of Counties (NACo), currently serving as vice chair of the Telecom and Technology Committee, the Resilience Committee and the IT Subcommittee.
+Weiss is active in several state and national organizations such as the National Association of Counties (NACo), currently serving as co-chair of the Artificial Intelligence exploratory Committee, chair of the Telecom and Technology Committee, vice chair of the IT Subcommittee, and the Resilience Committee.

 Weiss has been active in the community as a volunteer and board member.
 He was president of the West Palm Beach Police Foundation and a founding member of Speak Up for Kids.

 He regularly patrols his neighborhood and serves as its citizen observer patrol captain, and Rebecca fosters kittens for the Peggy Adams Rescue League.
 Gregg is a member of Temple Israel.